Faith-Olayiwola/Coffee-Shop-Sales-Customer-Insights-Dashboard/README.md

    ## 1. Project Overview
    This Project demonstrates end-to-end Coffee Bean Shop data collection, followed by data cleaning in **Power Query**, and finally performing explorative analysis and visualization in **Power Bi.**
    Interactive Power BI dashboard analyzing coffee bean sales to identify top-performing products, geographic revenue drivers, loyalty program effectiveness, and seasonal revenue fluctuations.
 Supports inventory decisions, marketing targeting, and retention strategies for a coffee retailer.
-   This dashboard support data-driven decision-making by summarizing coffee sales trends and highlighting areas that needs managerial attention.
+   This dashboard supports data-driven decision-making by summarizing coffee sales trends and highlighting areas that need managerial attention.

 ---
 ## 2. Business Problem
-The Coffee Bean Shop lacks a unified and interactive view of sales performance, cutomer geography, product prefernce, loyalty impact and seasonal/monthly trends across 2019-2022.
-Making it difficult for the business owner to quickly identify revenue drivers optimize inventory and product mix, targrt high -value markets, understand loyalty effects, and spot seasonal opportunities and declines to drive informed descisions on pricing, promotions, stocking, and expansion.
-A centralized dashboard is needed to transform the rae data into actionable insights that support better strategic and operational descisions.
+The Coffee Bean Shop lacks a unified and interactive view of sales performance, customer geography, product preference, loyalty impact, and seasonal/monthly trends across 2019-2022.
+Making it difficult for the business owner to quickly identify revenue drivers, optimize inventory and product mix, targrt high -value markets, understand loyalty effects, and spot seasonal opportunities and declines to drive informed decisions on pricing, promotions, stocking, and expansion.
+A centralized dashboard is needed to transform the raw data into actionable insights that support better strategic and operational decisions.
    ---
 ## 3. Data Source
    Coffee Bean Sales Raw Dataset (multi-table) was obtained from an online data professional.
 It has three Excel sheets.